The Kingdom of God is like an Autostereogram

 whoever does not receive the kingdom of God like a child will not enter it at all.
 (Mark 10:15)

 As with an autostereogram, we have to “relax” to receive God’s kingdom.
-We have to give up control and trust, like a child, to receive it.
-We can’t come with pretenses and presuppositions because all we will see, then, are the things to which we have already committed in our minds and hearts.
+We have to give up control and trust (like children do) to receive it.
+We can’t come with pretenses and presuppositions because all we will see, then, are the things which we have already assumed in our minds and hearts.

 Jesus,